Han8931/editian/README.md

 - Shows a **diff before anything is applied**
 - Supports **local models with Ollama** or **hosted APIs like OpenAI**
 - Keeps the workflow **non-destructive** until you click **Accept**
+- **Compares two documents** side-by-side with AI-powered entity diff
+- **Extracts a knowledge graph** from any document and uses it to ground AI chat answers

 ## What You Can Do